Singaporean Mandarin Database

 SAMPLE SENTENCE

-A new generation of teenagers believe that those who often spent the night at Boat Quay were mature people who knew how to enjoy life.
-(Lianhe Wanbao,10/1/1996)
+A new generation of youths believe that those who frequent Boat Quay’s nightlife are simply mature people who know how to enjoy life.
+(Lianhe Wanbao, 10/1/1996)

 参考资料